mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **The Splittide Rebellion (1089-1092 CR)**

 The same years that saw the Blackwood Rebellion in the west brought civil war to Aethoria.
 House Splittide, ruling the southwestern peninsula, sided with fey claims to territory they said had been stolen from the fey courts centuries earlier.
-Queen Aelindra crushed the rebellion with brutal efficiency.
+Queen Elaria crushed the rebellion with brutal efficiency.
 House Splittide was destroyed, their surviving members executed, their lands given to druid circles as neutral territory.
-It was a necessary act, most agreed, but it left a moral stain on the royal house that even two centuries have not entirely erased.
+It was a necessary act, most agreed, but it left a moral stain on the royal house that even a century and a half has not entirely erased.

 **Modern Era (1200-Present)**

 Today, Aethermere's population has stabilized at approximately 38,000.
-But stability masks growing concerns: the forest's health seems to be declining in ways even the most powerful druids struggle to understand, western expansion pushes ever closer to Aehorian borders, and—a secret known to only the innermost circle—one of the five world-trees that form the city's heart is slowly dying.
+But stability masks growing concerns: the forest's health seems to be declining in ways even the most powerful druids struggle to understand, western expansion pushes ever closer to Aethorian borders, and—a secret known to only the innermost circle—one of the five world-trees that form the city's heart is slowly dying.
 Most controversial of all, Queen Aelindra's chosen heir is a half-elf, a choice that has divided the court between those who see it as progressive and those who view it as an insult to ancient traditions.

 ### Current Status (1247 CR)

 **Ruler:** High Queen Aelindra Aethermere (age 1,494, elf)

-Queen Aelindra is both a powerful druid and an accomplished statesperson, chosen by the world-trees over two centuries ago after a ritual that some still whisper was not entirely above manipulation.
+Queen Aelindra is both a powerful druid and an accomplished statesperson, chosen by the world-trees over a century ago after a ritual that some still whisper was not entirely above manipulation.
 Since her coronation, she has been rendered childless by the ritual's magic—a price all chosen rulers pay.
 She has two adult children from before taking the throne: Eldrin (158) and Elanil (142), neither of whom is eligible to inherit by tradition.
 Beloved by her people but visibly aging, she has already chosen her heir, triggering the controversy that now divides her court.

 {{pageNumber,auto}}
 {{footnote Tirvandor Settlement History}}